shanel/cryptonymo.us/_posts/2009-06-20-goodbye-analog-tv.markdown

   title: "goodbye analog tv"
 ---

 The 12th of June 2009 marked the end for analog television in the Unites States.
-On that day all American TV stations switched their analog signals of.
+On that day all American TV stations switched their analog signals off.
 The Federal Communications Comission (FCC) had decided that analog's time was over in what could be called a forced upgrade.
 They are now able to sell the unused frequencies in the analog spectrum, most likely for digital transmissions protocols like mobile broadband.